 This course introduces students to the manufacturing industry by giving them an opportunity to design and fabricate products using a variety of processes, tools, and equipment.
 Students will learn about technical drawing, properties and preparation of materials, and manufacturing techniques.
-Student projects may include a robotic challenge, a design challenge, and fabrications project involving processes such as machining, welding, and sheet metal forming.
+Student projects may include a robotic challenge, a design challenge, or a fabrication project involving processes such as machining, welding, vacuum forming, or injection moulding.
 Students will develop an awareness of environmental and societal issues related to manufacturing and will learn about secondary and post secondary pathways leading to careers in the industry.
-Hammarskjold's fully equipped Manufacturing Lab and Manufacturing courses will provide you with endless "project-driven" learning opportunities throughout high school.
-Prerequisite: None

-Manufacturing Technology - Metal Working Grade 11
+SHSM Manufacturing Technology (2 Credits) Grade 11

-TMJ3C1 College
+TMJ3C2 College